senmay/Betting-Application/README.md

 # Sports Betting Application

 This is a sports betting application built using Spring Boot and Hibernate.
 The application provides a RESTful API for users to place bets on sports events and manages the user balance and bet results.
 Application is still in development.
-In wikis there is scenario for creating bet using request.
+In [wikis](https://github.com/senmay/Betting-Application/wiki) there are informations about validations and design of this app and also there is scenario for creating bet using request.

 ## Overview